emotive/CiviCRM-Scalable-Import-Tool/readme.txt

 	6. Log PATH: if Logging is selected, the full path to where the logging file will be stored (This should be the full path to /sites/default/files/civicrm_import)

+	7. Email from: Email from address of the sender

-	7. Email to: Email status and update that should be sent to
+	8. Email to: Email status and update that should be sent to

-	8. Email greeting: The name of the email: i.e. John Doe
+	9. Email greeting: The name of the email: i.e. John Doe

-	9. CMS db prefix: The Drupal database prefix, (should include the underscore _)
+	10. CMS db prefix: The Drupal database prefix, (should include the underscore _)

 	10. Import file split lines count: If you have a large file (say 250,000) records and set the line count to 50,000, the script will split the file into 5 parts and attempt